 I started my career in Finance in the late 1990s, women were vastly under-represented.
 My generation raised the glass ceiling but we need to support the next generation move it ever upward!
 One way to encourage change is to chart the way, so in 2008, I took the leap and founded my own investment firm, and despite it being a challenging year for most in the market, we won numerous industry accolades.
 And one of my greatest satisfactions since has been to help and bring other women along to also chart their own path in Finance and other sectors where women are under-represented.
-Because women can do great in Finance!
+Because women can do great everywhere!

 I was fortunate to start my career at a firm committed to fostering a work environment that values diverse backgrounds and perspectives: Goldman Sachs.
-In my early days at the firm in the late 1990s, I officed a few feet from a partner of the firm, Karen Cook, a mother of 6 children who has since become Co-Chairman of the firm’s Europe investment banking division, and last year, 23% of new partners at Goldman Sachs were women – the highest proportion ever for the firm.
-This encouraging trend, however, should not let us lose sight of the fact that women representation in the finance industry is still too low across the board, including in investment management where women represent less than 10% of all U.S. fund managers and run only about 2% of industry’s assets.
+In my early days at the firm in the late 1990s, I officed a few feet from a partner of the firm, Karen Cook, a mother of 6 children who later became Co-Chairman of the firm’s Europe investment banking division, and the latest I checked about 25% of new partners at Goldman Sachs were women, which is an encouraging trend, however, should not let us lose sight of the fact that women representation in the finance industry is still too low across the board, including in investment management where women represent less than 10% of all U.S. fund managers and run only about 2% of industry’s assets.